Splash-07/MRP-script/README.md

 - Currently tested only for one restaurant with chef and one cook
 - You have to be logged in and verified on [MRP Game](https://game.medium-rare-potato.io) before using this script
-- Between all action there was added 1 minute delay, because character data returned from server, is not correct at times
+- Between all action there was added 1 minute delay, because character data returned from server is not correct at times

 # Usage

 You have two ways of using this user script:

 1. Use trough Dev Tools.
 Open [MRP Game](https://game.medium-rare-potato.io), open browser Dev Tools (F12), copy everything in [MRP-restaurant-manager.user.js](/dist/MRP-restaurant-manager.user.js) file, paste it in Dev Tool console and press Enter

 2. Use trough tampermonkey.
 Install [Tampermonkey browser extension](https://www.tampermonkey.net/), open tampermonkey dashboard, copy everything in [MRP-restaurant-manager.user.js](/dist/MRP-restaurant-manager.user.js) file, paste it in editor and save it

+- **COOK SETTINGS**
+1. By default, people themselves search for a restaurant and sign a chef, and then the script will start cooking (nothing needs to be changed in the script).
+2. For those who want the script to do everything (search for a restaurant, sign a chef, etc.), you need to change the value from **"false"** to **"true"**.
 To change settings options, you need to find (use ctrl+f) in [MRP-restaurant-manager.user.js](/dist/MRP-restaurant-manager.user.js) '' the following object

 ```